Marketing Your Book on A Shoestring Budget

 5 Effective and Affordable Ideas for Promoting and Marketing Your Self-Published Book

 Build a website —One of the most affordable ways to market your work is by building a solid author website.
 Your website should look professional, clear and concise, and it should include plenty of information about you and your book(s).
 You should also include a blog and keep fresh content that engages readers and helps you improve your search engine rankings (satisfying Google’s latest algorithm updates).
-Fortunately, there are plenty of free and inexpensive tools that make it easy for indie authors to build their own websites and blogs.
+Fortunately, there are plenty of free and inexpensive tools that make it easy for indie authors to build their own websites and blogs is what the SEO experts from sirlinksalot suggest.

 Create Video —Garnering attention for your self-published work often requires a creative, unexpected approach.
 One such tactic is developing a video trailer for your book.
 Millions of people watch videos online every day.
 As a matter of fact, in 2016 33% of all online activity was spent watching video, and that number today is most likely substantially larger.
 Creating a captivating trailer adds a unique visual element to your book that conveys a strong image in the reader’s mind and gets them interested in purchasing your book.
 If you want to stay a step ahead of the competition and increase visibility, build video into your marketing strategy.